udayakumar-s/ej2-angular-docs/ej2-angular/chart/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Chart component
+# Getting started with Angular Chart component

 This section explains you the steps required to create a simple [Angular Chart](https://www.syncfusion.com/angular-ui-components/angular-charts) and demonstrate the basic usage of the Chart component in an Angular environment.